 "Go now, Draco!"
 Bellatrix yelled over the sounds of people duelling.
 "We will come as soon as we get rid of these fools!"

-Bellatrix pushed the boy roughly towards the stairs leading up to Hogwart's highest tower.
-His heart in his mouth, he stumbled on to the first step and glanced back, uncertainly.
+Bellatrix pushed the boy roughly towards the stairs leading up to the highest tower of Hogwarts.
+His heart in his mouth, he stumbled on to the first step and glanced back, uncertain.
 Bellatrix made an impatient gesture before turning back and shooting violent spells at everyone within reach.
 He had no choice; he knew there was no way of getting out of his task.

-Upon reaching the top of the stairs, he slammed the door open with all the force he could muster, his ears barely registering the slam as it hit the wall.
+Upon reaching the top of the stairs, he slammed the door open with all the force he could muster, his ears barely registering the thud as it hit the wall.

 "Expelliarmus!" he yelled as soon as he saw the Headmaster, barely recognising his own voice.
 The odd-shaped wand flew into his hands obediently, he stared at it as if wondering how it had appeared there.
 Why didn't he counter me?
 Why was he so unprepared?
 Doubt resurfaced in his own mind, maybe I shouldn't have disarmed him.
 I cannot kill a defenceless, elderly man…That's not who I am, or who I want to be.
 He dispelled those nagging thoughts.
 None of that mattered, this is who he had to be.

 Dumbledore looked extremely pale, but other than that did not show any signs of discomfort.